The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 For students interested in the Applied Research Centre, Tang says it is important to be involved with your campus.
 “Do well enough in your studies while also learning about the various events in Langara, such as Applied Research Day.
 Get to know your professors beyond the classroom, visiting them during office hours, and be appreciative about the chance to study at a post-secondary institution.”

 Tang says to keep an open mind when working in research.
 “It is normal to expect that things may not go the way you're expecting before you start working ...
 The point of research [is] that we are not really supposed to artificially influence the way or unfairly influence the way that our experiments go.
-We simply observe, and if things come out differently we should question ‘why’.”
+We simply observe, and if things come out differently, we should question ‘why’.”

 Tang is thankful for the guidance that he has received from ARC.
 “I would like to thank Dr. Prashant Kumar, my instructor and supervisor Dr. Ji Yong Yang, Dr. Ido Hatam, and Seetha Kumaran for the opportunities, and also for facilitating an easy transition into this opportunity.”
 Tang says that working with ARC has helped him decide to further his career in data science.

-From one of her biology instructors, she learned about the Langara’s Applied Research Centre (ARC) and that its search for outstanding performing students to apply for opportunities to work in the College’s research labs.
+From one of her biology instructors, she learned about the Langara’s Applied Research Centre (ARC) and its search for outstanding performing students to apply for opportunities to work in the College’s research labs.

 Though Inokuchi did not initially have plans to become a researcher, she enjoys working with ARC because it is an opportunity for her to apply what she has previously studied in both chemistry and multi-biology by using a hands-on scientific approach.
-Inochuki says, “I would say you can learn a lot of things beyond [the] textbook.”

 The Applied Research Centre has offered Inokuchi an opportunity to study beyond the textbook and she plans to apply what she has learned from her research through ARC to other companies that she may work for in the future.